 Residential owner occupied properties do have restrictions on cash out refinances.
-If the cash out proceeds from the loan are being used for a consumer purpose, you cannot get this type of loan.
+If the cash out proceeds from the loan are being used for a consumer purpose or personal loan, you cannot get this type of loan.

 On residential rental properties, some lenders will want you to hold an investment property that you purchased for a “seasoning” period before they will let you do a cash out refinance on it.
 For example, some lenders want you to own the property for at least 6 months before they will do a cash out refinance.
 Ask you lender, what is the seasoning requirement if I buy an investment property and then want to do a cash out refinance with you?